What is dry eye syndrome?

 - Lipid (oily) layer – this sits on the outer surface of the tear film and prevents the tears from evaporating.

 A breakdown in the production of any of these layers will lead to an imbalance in the tear film, which reduces the quality or quantity of tears.
 For example, if the lipid layer is reduced, the tears may evaporate too quickly as there is nothing to hold the aqueous layer in place.
-If there is a reduced aqueous layer, not enough tears will be produced.
+If there is a reduced aqueous layer, not enough tears are being produced.

 Dry eye syndrome can happen for many reasons, including any or a combination of the following: